-Kitchari is a traditional Ayurvedic dish that is nourishing, cleansing and quite versatile.
-I am calling this particular Kitchari recipe my “Christmas Kitchari” not only because it is a healthy meal option for the winter months, but also because this warming dish provides a beautiful array of red and green colors, perfect for the holiday season.
-During this time of potlucks, parties and Christmas cookies; this recipe could be a much needed addition to your regular meal routine to allow your digestion to rest while flushing out some accumulated toxins.
+Kitchari is a traditional Ayurvedic dish that is nourishing, cleansing, and quite versatile.
+I am calling this particular kitchari recipe my “Christmas Kitchari” not only because it is a healthy meal option for the winter months, but also because this warming dish provides a beautiful array of red and green colors, perfect for the holiday season!

+During this time of potlucks, parties, and Christmas cookies, this recipe could be a much needed addition to your regular meal routine to allow your digestion to rest, while flushing out some accumulated toxins.
 Of course this dish can be made any time of year; however, it is most recommended during the fall and winter months to keep seasonal with the vegetable selection.

-Health Benefits of Christmas Kitchari:
+Health Benefits of Christmas Kitchari

 - Cleanses the blood and GI tract

-- Filled with iron and other blood building nutrients
+- Filled with iron and other blood building nutrients (great for anemia!)

-- Loaded with fiber, vitamins and minerals (especially Vitamins A,B, C, K)
+- Loaded with fiber, vitamins, and minerals (especially vitamins A,B, C, K)

-- Plant based, “complete” protein
+- Plant based, complete protein source

 - Warming recipe, perfect for the fall and winter months